amist/instructions/git.md

 To push our local repository to github's repository, we need to push it:

-`git push`

-If we have more than one branch and we want to push for the master branch:

 `git push origin master`

 If the remote server doesn't have your ssh keys, you'll be asked to enter a username and password.